abdelkd/kaizen/0 - Inbox/David Talk.md

 - Use external store hook for client-only
 - Use selector for less rerendering
 - Start with useState -> refactor better -> simplify
+- fetch on server instead on client
+- useTransition for async
+- use formdata since browser handles it if you're just submitting forms